 If you are backpacking in the tropics, a good and reliable net should definitely be a part of your travel gadgets kit.
 It will protect you from mosquitos, as well as all other kinds of insects that might want to join you in bed.
 And you will sleep much better knowing that you are protected, not having to swat the flying buggers all night long.

 The Dimples Excel Net for one person is one of the best options for travelers who like to pack lightly.
 It’s a streamlined net with one hanging point and bottom designed to be placed under your bed or sleeping mat to prevent even the most adventurous mosquitos from sneaking into your sleeping space.
 It’s an ideal mosquito net for camping out in nature!

 This net has one great feature – its asymmetric shape.
 The bottom part of the net forms a rectangle in the shape of the bed, however, the “top of the pyramid” is not in the center, but closer to one side.
 This creates a more usable headroom, lack of which might be an issue in smaller tents or under small and lightweight travel nets.

-As I already mentioned, the Dimples Excel Net is extremely lightweight and portable.
+As we already mentioned, the Dimples Excel Net is extremely lightweight and portable.
 It weighs only 6 ounces and can be packed into a carrying pouch only 4 x 5 inches big.
 If you are traveling lightly, this is a great option you might want to consider to keep the total weight of your bags as low as possible, while also being protected from mosquitos and the diseases they carry.